Pueblo, Colorado: Economy

 Pueblo is the home of the Federal Citizen Information Center, operated by the General Services Administration, and its Consumer Information Catalog.
 For over 30 years, public service announcements invited Americans to write for information at "Pueblo, Colorado, 81009".
 In recent times GSA has incorporated Pueblo into FCIC's toll-free telephone number.

-Vestas Wind Systems has constructed the largest (nearly 700,000 square feet) wind turbine tower manufacturing plant in the world at Pueblo's industrial park.
+Vestas Wind Systems constructed the largest (nearly 700,000 square feet) wind turbine tower manufacturing plant in the world at Pueblo's industrial park.
+It sold the facility to CS Wind in 2021.

 Renewable Energy Systems Americas broke ground on the Comanche Solar Project seven miles south of Pueblo in 2015.
 When complete, it will be the largest solar energy farm east of the Rocky Mountains, and its backers say the project will produce electricity more cheaply than natural gas.
 The project will cover 1,000 acres with 500,000 solar panels, providing a capacity of 156 megawatts of power—enough to supply 31,000 homes.
 The project will be run by SunEdison, with a power purchase agreement signed by Xcel Energy.
 A number of scientific studies now list Pueblo as the state's primary locale for solar energy development and the premier setting for solar companies to locate, placing it ahead of regional rivals such as Boulder, Colorado and Taos, New Mexico.

 In February 2017, Pueblo City Council voted to commit the city to 100% renewable energy ("Ready for 100%") by 2035, with the city's electric franchisee, Black Hills Energy, expected to ramp up its renewable energy portfolio from 29% to 65%.
 Pueblo County commissioners joined the renewable commitment in April 2018.
 For several years, Pueblo's Energy Future has been pushing the city to become a municipal electric provider.
 Among the claimed advantages for the move toward independence: lower cost to the consumer, increased reliability and the opportunity to move more aggressively toward renewable energy development.
 At one time, an August 2020 "divorce" seemed possible.